Hutchinson High School (Kansas): School layout

 Hutchinson High School consists of several halls.
 A Hall is the longest hall in the school.
 It is attached to the Salthawk Activity Center at the west and runs to the east, where it turns north toward the cafeteria.
 A Hall is bisected by the recently constructed M Hall, which houses upgraded drama, band, orchestra, and choir rooms.
 The "M-Hall Expansion" also included the construction of a new auditorium, allowing for the old one to be repurposed into a learning facility.
 This also created a new space for an upgraded 3-D art room, making use of the previous "backstage" area.
 Apart from A and M hall, there is B, C, G, F, and V halls.
 The Hutchinson Career and Vocational Technology Education (HCTEA or V hall) buildings, including the recently constructed T Building, stand-alone.
 There are three gymnasiums on campus (North Gym, South Gym, and the Main Gym/Salthawk Activity Center, known better as 'the SAC').
 Many students attend classes and athletics practices (primarily swimming) at the YMCA close to campus.
 Students are also allowed to make the short trip to nearby Hutchinson Community College to take classes.

 Extracurricular activities

 The Salthawks are a 5A school, the second largest classification in Kansas, according to the Kansas State High School Activities Association.
 Hutchinson has won several state championships in various sports.

 Athletics

 Football

-The Salthawks are seven-time state champions in football, having won the state championship in 2004–2009, 2011, and were state runners-up in 2003, 2012.
+The Salthawks are seven-time state champion in football, having won the state championship in 2004–2009, 2011, and were state runners-up in 2003, 2012.
 The first four state championships were 6A and the three most recent state championships were 5A.